Impact Design is a systemic design and methodological production method for society challenge solutions with positive, high-impact.

 IMPACT OWNERSHIP | Impact and its maximisation are of high importance for the SCS owner. | 7 |

-1.1 | Documented information identified by SCS owner declaring importance of impact maximisation and enhancement (strategic documents, pledge etc.). | 1.
+1.1 | Documented information identified by SCS owner declaring importance of impact maximisation and enhancement (acts, strategic documents etc.).
+SCS owner publicly pledged dedication to the impact (for example, pledge within European Commission Transition Pathway for Social Economy). | 1.
 MAINSTREAM |

 1.3 | The owner of SCS shall determine and provide the persons and resources necessary for the effective operation.
 The owner will also ensure knowledge of impact maximisation for the staff involved. | 3.
 RESOURCES 4.
 KNOWLEDGE |